Undergraduate Support Grants

 *Please read the application restrictions in the section above.

-To encourage multidisciplinary research team collaborations that cross disciplinary boundaries and increase cooperation between departments, the office of undergraduate research is offering a multidisciplinary team conference grant.
+To encourage multidisciplinary team collaborations that cross disciplinary boundaries and increase cooperation between departments, the Office of Undergraduate Research is offering a multidisciplinary Team Travel Grant.
 The goal is to build bridges across the physical sciences, behavioral sciences, fine arts and humanities, to address complex technical, environmental or social issues, problems and opportunities.

 The team, working on the same project, selects two individuals, each from a different discipline, to travel together for conference presentation.
 The two members fill out one application form.
 Both members need to fulfill the grant eligibility criteria.